Individual Integrated Fighting System: Tactical load-bearing vest

 The primary component of the IIFS, the Tactical Load-bearing Vest – TLBV (Vest, Tactical Load Bearing [NSN 8415-01-296-8878]), is constructed of a seven-ounce nylon fabric printed in the woodland camouflage pattern, and weighs 1.8 pounds empty.
 The TLBV is compatible with the standard ALICE individual equipment belt.
 The individual equipment belt is secured to the TLBV by way of 10 belt loops that use both hook and pile fasteners and snaps.
 The TLBV has four permanently attached ammunition pockets that can carry six 30-round cartridge magazines for the M16 assault rifle.
 The pocket covers are secured by one snap and a strip of hook and pile.
 A pull tab is used to open the pocket.
 Located directly below the ammunition pockets are two pockets, designed to hold the M67 fragmentation grenade, they will also hold handcuffs should a member of the US Army Military Police Corps or USAF Security Forces be wearing the vest.
 The shoulders are protected by 1/2 inch [1.27 cm] foam padding.
 The TLBV closes in front with two chest straps using plastic quick release buckles.
 Two 21/4 inch [5.71 cm] webbing sections and two D-rings sewn to the back of the TLBV can be used as equipment attachment points.

 Enhanced vest

 In 1995, due to issues concerning chest and back ventilation caused by the non-breathable fabrics incorporated, the TLBV was redesigned, and officially redesignated the Enhanced Tactical Load-bearing Vest (ETLBV).
 No changes to the national stock number have been made.
 The two major modifications were the slant of the magazine pouches inward, for easier removal of small arms magazines, and the exchange of the fabric panels, which retained body heat, both situated on the front and back, with lighter mesh panels.
-The ETLBV was phased into the supply system by the Defense Personnel Support Center in 1996 or onward.
+The ETLBV project was conducted under the Soldier Enhancement Program (SEP).
+The improved vest was phased into the supply system by the Defense Personnel Support Center in 1996 or onward.